Skip to main content

 The shingles vaccine is offered to adults over 65 years old, and those with eligible health conditions.
 It helps to protect people from shingles (herpes zoster).

-We strongly encourage those eligible to take up the vaccination offer when it comes.
+We strongly encourage those eligible to take up the vaccination offer.

 Important: Eligibility and more information